 On the surface, this plays like a Huey episode - and it is.
 But it’s Dewey who stands to gain the most.
 Like Scrooge and Donald with Fethry, Dewey can grow weary of Huey’s fits of oppressive myopia.
 However, Dewey takes to heart Fethry’s metaphorical and cautionary words regarding MItzy; “just because she’s a little different, doesn’t make her bad.”
 Going forward, it will be Dewey’s responsibility to keep Huey in the fold - no matter how annoying he gets.
 He won’t let him spin off his axis and get distracted to the point that he squanders his potential by becoming less than what he’s meant for.
 Thanks to Fethry, Dewey will succeed where Scrooge and Donald have failed.

-(*) Fethry first appeared in the Italian comic Topolino in 1964 (hence the year the sea lab was built).
-He didn’t appear in American comics until 1966 but was much more popular in Brazil.
-This was his first on-screen appearance.
+(*) Fethry first appears in the Italian comic Topolino in 1964 (hence the year the sea lab was built).
+He doesn’t appear in American comics until 1966 but was much more popular in Brazil.
+This is his first on-screen appearance.

 Scrooge’s phone lines include a Money Bin phone, a Cape Suzette radio, a Great Written phone, and a tin can for Fethry.

 The Cape Suzette old timey looking radio matches the 1940s motif of TaleSpin.
 With a CS reference seemingly every other episode, you’d think we’ll eventually get an episode there, right?